mdnajimahmed/bd-location/README.md

 # bd-location
-A repository to support bd location mapping static
+A repository to support static bd location mapping.